Mark Canha Preview, Player Props: Brewers vs. Rangers

 Mark Canha At The Plate

-- Canha has 19 doubles, a triple, seven home runs and 36 walks while batting .239.
+- Canha is hitting .244 with 20 doubles, a triple, seven home runs and 36 walks.

-- He has gone deep in seven games this year (7.0%), leaving the park in 1.9% of his plate appearances.
+- In 6.9% of his games this year, he has hit a home run, and 1.9% of his trips to the dish.

-- Canha has an RBI in 26 of 100 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 26.7% of his games this year, Canha has driven in at least one run.
+In eight of those games (7.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.